sendanor/project-sendanor.fi/README.md

 # sendanor.fi Product Management

 Welcome to the GitHub repository for sendanor.fi's public product management.
-This repository is the central hub for tracking issues and developments related to our website, sendanor.fi.
+This repository is the central hub for tracking issues and developments related to our website, https://sendanor.fi.

 ## Contribution and Issue Tracking